-Given all of the attention given to the ongoing tax issues between the BBC and some of its presenters (see above) it would be easy to come to the conclusion that all personal service company arrangements are bound to end in tears.
+Given all of the attention given to the ongoing tax issues between the BBC and some of its presenters, it would be easy to come to the conclusion that all personal service company arrangements are bound to end in tears.

 That is far from being the case as a recent tribunal judgement shows.
 The taxpayer involved provided construction management services though his service company on some very large construction projects.
 Much of the work involved supervision of building works done at night.
-HMRC challenged the arrangements on the basis that IR35 applied and that the service company should have applied PAYE and NIC.
+HMRC challenged the arrangements on the basis that IR35 applied and that the service company should have applied income tax and national insurance through PAYE.

 IR35 cases are very odd because they operate in a world of make believe.
 The existing contractual arrangements are disregarded and the tribunal has to consider what the terms of a hypothetical contract between the worker and end user would have been.
 It then has to decide whether or not that contract would be one of employment or not.
 It is difficult enough for a tribunal faced with a real contract between a worker and an engager to determine whether or not it is an employment contract: the difficulties are greatly magnified when they have to apply the same tests to a contract which does not actually exist.